Fuel, Energy & Supply Chain

 - Weather, labor issues, cyber incidents, fuel constraints, or global events affect freight flows.

-- A source publishes a new reporting period or the cache becomes stale.
+- A source publishes a new reporting period or the displayed reading becomes stale.

 Limitations